MicrosoftDocs/memdocs/sccm/core/migration/configuring-source-hierarchies-and-source-sites-for-migration.md

 ---
 title: "Configuring source hierarchies and source sites for migration to System Center Configuration Manager"
-description: "To migrate data to your System Center Configuration Manager environment, configure a source hierarchy and source sites." ms.custom: na ms.date: 12/08/2015 ms.prod: configuration-manager
+description: "Configure a source hierarchy and source sites so you can migrate data to your System Center Configuration Manager environment." ms.custom: na ms.date: 12/08/2015 ms.prod: configuration-manager